 Many of our students have continued with their musical careers, as performers, musical directors and teachers.
 Our musicians have also had other doors opened to them through their music and the skills that they have gained from commitment to their musical pursuits.
 These include medicine, engineering and law.

-The department offers a lot of opportunities for extra-curricular involvement, including weekly rehearsals of Junior and Senior Choirs, Junior Jazz Band and Big Band, Palmer Orchestra and Gibson Orchestra, Symphonic Wind Band, Wind Quintet.
+The department offers a lot of opportunities for extra-curricular involvement, including weekly rehearsals of Junior and Senior Choirs, Key Stage 3 Band and Big Band, Gibson Symphonic Orchestra, Wind Ensemble.
 These ensembles perform throughout the year, both in and out of school.
 All Year 7s also perform once a year as a whole year group and participate in the annual Founders Day service in the summer term.

 We are very proud to run our own Music Festival in the Spring Term.
 Visiting professionals adjudicate the classes, with the winners of each class performing at the Finals Evening, where the CCCS Young Musician of the Year and CCCS Junior Young Musician of the Year are announced.